Every community starts with hello

 Brainstorm what’s next in Discussions.

-- Suggest ideas for new Meetups and respond to member ideas in this short-form discussion tool.
+- Suggest ideas for new events and respond to member ideas in this short-form discussion tool.

-- Keep conversations going between Meetups and cultivate an atmosphere where members feel empowered to connect and share ideas.
+- Keep conversations going between events and cultivate an atmosphere where members feel empowered to connect and share ideas.